 All children that display at least one symptom associated with C-19 (ie.; cough, fever, shortness of breath) will be monitored closely by an educator, but isolated from other children at the centre.
 The parents or emergency contact will be notified immediately and asked to pick up their child.
 The parents are encouraged to contact Toronto Public Health.
 Alternatively, parents may self-isolate their child for 14 days away from the centre.
 For those who test, a negative C-19 test result is the requirement for returning to the centre.
 All children must be symptom-free in order to be admitted in the centre at all times.

 Do you allow visitors into your centre?

-Non-essential visitors will not be permitted in the centre.
-The provision of special needs services may continue.
+Non-essential visitors will not be permitted in the centre, except under necessary conditions.
+The provision of special needs services may continue as may our student placements.
 Any required visitors including Ministry staff and other public officials (ie. fire marshal, public health inspectors) are permitted to enter the premises at any reasonable time and will have appropriate PPE (ie., masks and gloves).
-NO Volunteers or students will be permitted in the centre.

 A daily record (Visitor’s Log) will be maintained for anyone entering the centre and the approximate length of their stay (such as cleaners, people doing maintenance work, people providing support for children with special needs, those delivering food).

 Records (ie., name, contact information, time of arrival/departure, screening completion/result, etc.) will be kept up-to-date and available to facilitate contact tracing in the event of a confirmed C-19 case or outbreak.
 As of this date, we have had no instances of C19 confirmed in our centre thankfully.